GSA/digitalcorps.gsa.gov/_fellows/2024/branda-ayo.md

 university: The City University of New York
 region: east
 bio_short: Product manager with a passion for leveraging technology to solve real-world problems and make a significant impact on a national scale
 why: I was inspired to join USDC because it aligns with my passion for leveraging technology to solve real-world problems and my desire to make a significant impact on a national scale.
-My background as a communications professional and program manager has shown me the transformative power of digital solutions in public services, and I am eager to deepen my expertise in this area through the U.S. Digital Corps fellowship
+My background as a communications professional and program manager has shown me the transformative power of digital solutions in public services, and I am eager to deepen my expertise in this area through the U.S. Digital Corps fellowship.
 fun_fact: 'Branda went on her first solo trip to Ghana for a month.'
 tags: ['east', '2024','Product_Management', 'DOD', 'active']
 track: ['Product Management']